ssfsx17/ffpnp/Jobs/JobDetails/Mime.md

 | 9 |
 | 10 | Prestige Job Title: Impersonator
 |    | Job Support: Continuous Mimicry - Choose one party member.
 You have the same equipment proficiencies, Supports, and Reactions as that person.
 This can only be changed during a long rest.
+|    | Job Support: Double Reactions - You can apply two reactions to one event.
+The AP costs of the reactions still apply.
 | 11 |
 | 12 |
 | 13 |